HermanL02/WarwickUniversity-Notes/202309/Essay.md

 ## Source Choosing

+In the Introduction to the Special Issue on TLS 1.3, which is a Journal of Cryptology's intro.
+It summarizes TLS 1.3's development process, and security level's analysis and the challenges and chances to deploy it in the real production environment.
+It provides

 The thesis, "The Era of TLS 1.3: Measuring Deployment and Use with Active and Passive Methods", uses the method of active scanning and passive monitoring method to measure the use and deployment of TLS 1.3.
 The target is to measure TLS 1.3's application since IETF standard, and mainly discussed the influence of cloud providers and CDN  to TLS 1.3's fast deploy.